What Equipment Do I Need for Formula Feeding?

 Cons:

-• May wear out, discolour, or become cloudy over time
+• May wear out, discolour, or become cloudy over time, and will eventually need replacing

 • Can absorb odours or stains with prolonged use

-• Not all plastics are created equal — PPSU is more heat resistant and durable than PP.
+• Not all plastics are the same — PPSU is more heat resistant and durable than PP.

 • May degrade with heat, sunlight or use in a UVC steriliser (check the manufacturer's guidelines).